katari15045/library/README.txt

 -> Use NewArrivals-Card-EResources-Card ... layout to display static pages -> Decrease the startup time
--> Write Log.d debugging statements in the form className::method() for all overridden methods -> Remove author tags in .Java files
+-> Write Log.d debugging statements in the form className::method() for all overridden methods -> Instead of creating new instances of fragments everytime, use factory design pattern -> Remove author tags in .Java files
 -> Remove unused imports
 -> Implement Login using Koha API (Link shared by saurabh on group)